MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-cloud-stream-binder-java-app-with-service-bus.md

     }
     ```

-2. Save and close the *StreamBinderSources.java* file.
+1. Save and close the *StreamBinderSources.java* file.

 ### Create a new class for the sink connector

-1. Create a new Java file named *StreamBinderSink.java* in the package directory of your app, then open the file in a text editor and add the following lines:
+1. Using a text editor, create a Java file named *StreamBinderSink.java* in the package directory of your app.

+1. Add the following lines of code to the new file:

     ```java
     package com.example;